demidang12/PSTAT134FinalGroupProject/README.md

 run: git push --set-upstream origin collab

 The code should then be uploaded to a branch in github.
-From there click the buttom 'Pull request'
+From there click the buttom 'New Pull Request'.
+Follow the directions and write what changes you are making and what is it for.
+When it is all done, merge to main branch.